Landscape Master Plan

 The LMP will establish an overarching philosophy for the landscape and a mission statement for Smith College for the next 20 years with regard to:

-Over the course of the fall and spring semesters there will be multiple opportunities for you to share your input at meetings with the master plan team, provide online interactive feedback, and stay informed through the LMP online magazine, Groundswell.
-Each phase of the project will be accompanied by a new issue of Groundswell magazine to both inform the community of the project development and to collect their feedback and comments.
+Over the course of the academic year there will be multiple opportunities for the Smith community to share input at meetings with the master plan team, provide online interactive feedback and stay informed through the LMP online magazine, Groundswell.
+Each phase of the project will be accompanied by a new issue of Groundswell magazine to both inform the community about project development and to collect feedback and comments.

 Landscape Master Planning Committee